anaganisk/fxfloorboard-code/packager/readme.txt

    the associated clipBoard and replaces the current settings for that one effect only.

 ********** USEFUL INFORMATION *************
+* version 20100611 fixed patch write bug - stopped popup error dialog when there was no error.

 ********* FIRST USE CONNECTION HINTS **************